Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 Does he do any of that?

-Uh it's pretty unbelievable.
+It's pretty unbelievable.

-Uh, and that the pre and President Trump should have the ability to speak with a gag order that is lifted, and he should be able to go wherever he wants in America to campaign because he's running for president of the United States.
+It's so obvious what the right answer is, that he should be released immediately on his own recognizance, that he should have the opportunity to file an appeal, and that the President Trump should have the ability to speak with a gag order that is lifted, and he should be able to go wherever he wants in America to campaign because he's running for president of the United States.

-He's a major party presumptive nominee, and according to polls, he he is on track to quite possibly being the next president of the United States.
+He's a major party presumptive nominee, and according to polls, he is on track to quite possibly being the next president of the United States.

-it is obvious what is right.
+So it is obvious what is right.

 It might make him a hero in some political circles, but it's a stain on the judiciary.